Try Statistical Software for Free

 Example of fit regression model?

-- She worked all day and gathered the necessary data.
+- Gathered the necessary data.

-How to do fit regression model
+How to do Fit Regression Model

 The guide is as follows:

-- Login in to QTools account.
+- Login in to QTools account with the help of https://qtools.zometric.com/ or https://intelliqs.zometric.com/

 - Finally, click on calculate at the bottom of the page and you will get desired results.

-On the dashboard of fit regression model, the window is separated into two parts.
+On the dashboard of Fit Regression Model, the window is separated into two parts.

 On the left part, Data Pane is present.
 In the Data Pane, each row makes one subgroup.
 Data can be fed manually or the one can completely copy (Ctrl+C) the data from excel sheet and paste (Ctrl+V) it here.